vuepointjs/branding/README.md

 # VuePoint.js Branding

-Just some VuePoint.js branding and positioning assets, content, icons, etc.
+This repo contains some **VuePoint.js** branding and positioning assets, content, icons, etc.

+## Naming Guidance

+The following table summarizes the various monikers used for VuePoint.js, along with the context in which they would typically appear.

+TODO